zachmokahn/Swish/README.md

 Current Features
 ---
-* builds pure-Swift apps and modules
+* builds pure-Swift apps and dynamic modules
 * links targets and apps
-* runs simple tasks, with dependencies
+* runs tasks, with optional dependencies
-* runs scripts linked with project libraries
+* runs scripts, linked with project libraries

 RoadMap
 ---
 * Clang targets for C/Obj-C code
 * better build logging/output
 * only build targets if they contain code that has changed
+  * this is going to require that I write some C or Obj-C
 * profiles (production / development by default: optimization levels, etc)
 * installation script (brew?)
-* nested projects / recursive discovery
+* nested projects / recursive discovery / compilation of build "app"
 * re-organization of build output / build dirs to simplify build cmds?
   * symlink of dylibs/swiftmodules?
 * plugin API